vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 24 Some opine that as those who have travelled along the Path of Light can no more return, there is a Corner assigned in the Physical Universe itself, where they are absorbed in their own Soul-bliss (ātmā-'nubhava).

 The Aspirers for Divinity or God-bliss are of two kinds: (1) The God-lovers (bhaktas), and (2) the God-leaners (prapannas).
-The God-lovers are those who have learnt the Vedas with all its limbs and the Upanishads (širaska), become versed in the metaphysics of the Vedas, early and later parts thereof, thereby acquiring the Knowledge of God (Brahman), as Him who is distinct from (the Categories) of Conscients (cit) and Non-conscients (acit),-as Him whose essen- tial nature is bliss, exalted and measureless,—as Him who is hostile to all evil and full of all Holy Graces; and then resort to the Path of Love (bhakti) leading to Him, thereby aspiring to reach salvation (moksha).
+The God-lovers are those who have learnt the Vedas with all its limbs and the Upanishads (śiraska), become versed in the metaphysics of the Vedas, early and later parts thereof, thereby acquiring the Knowledge of God (Brahman), as Him who is distinct from (the Categories) of Conscients (cit) and Non-conscients (acit),-as Him whose essen- tial nature is bliss, exalted and measureless,—as Him who is hostile to all evil and full of all Holy Graces; and then resort to the Path of Love (bhakti) leading to Him, thereby aspiring to reach salvation (moksha).

 *** Read Bhagavad-Gitā: VIII.
 24 ff and analogous Upanishadic passages,

 128

-YATİNDRA-MATA-DĪPIKĀ

 [Advent

 The fitness for (the Path of) Love abide in the Vārnic Triad, as also in the Devas (deities or superhuman creatures); for in these the atti- tude of supplication (arthitva), and ability to perform (bhakti) (sāmarthya), subsist.%.
-The Šūdras are not entitled thereto, for reasons argued out in the Apa-sudra Section.260
+The Śūdras are not entitled thereto, for reasons argued out in the Apa-sudra Section.260

 The Character of (God-) Love has been delineated in the Section on Consciousness (VII).
 The (God-)Lovers are of two kinds: (1) those who practise love with a Motive (sādhana), and (2) those who practise the same as an End in itself (sadhya).
 Vyasa etc, belong to the former class; Nätha (muni) etc, to the